celeritas-project/celeritas/doc/implementation/em-physics.rst

   ``G4EmParameters``, but some custom model cutoffs are not accessible to Celeritas.

+As extension to the various :ref:`random distributions
+<celeritas_random_distributions>`, Celeritas expresses many physics operations
+as
+distributions of *updated* track states based on *original* track states.
+For example, the Tsai-Urban distribution used for sampling exiting angles of bremsstrahlung and pair production has parameters of incident particle energy and mass, and it samples the exiting polar angle cosine.

+All discrete interactions (in Geant4 parlance, "post-step do-it"s) use distributions to sample an *Interaction* based on incident particle properties.
+The sampled result contains the updated particle direction and energy, as well as properties of any secondary particles produced.

 Ionization
 ----------

 .. doxygenclass:: celeritas::BraggICRU73QOInteractor
 .. doxygenclass:: celeritas::MollerBhabhaInteractor
 .. doxygenclass:: celeritas::MuBetheBlochInteractor

+The exiting energy distribution from most of these ionization models are sampled using external helper distributions.

+.. doxygenclass:: celeritas::BhabhaEnergyDistribution
+.. doxygenclass:: celeritas::MollerEnergyDistribution
+.. doxygenclass:: celeritas::MuBBEnergyDistribution

 Bremsstrahlung
 --------------